Q Casino: History

 With the onset of the "Farm Crisis", and a successive economic recession, the Iowa State Legislature passed the Pari-mutuel Wagering Act in 1984, with the hope of jumpstarting the state's economy.
 The bill permitted the opening of horse and greyhound race tracks in Iowa.
 A group of Dubuque citizens, originally affiliated with the city's convention and visitors bureau, formed the independent, non-profit Dubuque Racing Association to study the feasibility of opening a race track in Dubuque.
 In April 1984, a 20-year, $7.9 million bond referendum was put before the voters, and passed with a 70% majority.

 The following year, on June 1, 1985, the Dubuque Greyhound Park opened as Iowa's first pari-mutuel race track, and as the first non-profit greyhound race track in the nation.
 The facility's bonds were paid off in May 1991, 14 years ahead of schedule.
 In 1994, the Iowa Legislature passed another bill, allowing for the installation of slot machines at land-based casinos in the state.
 The Dubuque operation did so in November 1995, renaming itself the Dubuque Greyhound Park & Casino.

 Iowa law requires that county voters re-approve gambling every eight years.
-In 2002, Dubuque County voters re-approved gambling in Dubuque County with over 80% in support.
+In 2002, Dubuque County voters re-approved gambling in the county with over 80% in support.

 In 2009, Dubuque Greyhound Park & Casino was renamed Mystique.
 A $10 million renovation includes incorporating a French theme throughout the casino, as well as adding a new steakhouse, buffet, and entertainment area.

 In March 2017, Mystique was again rebranded as Q Casino, to avert a trademark lawsuit by the Mystic Lake Casino.

-In October 2021, it was announced that there would be one final 18-day season of greyhound racing lasting from April to May 2022.
-On May 16th, 2022, Dubuque Greyhound Park officially closed.
+In October 2021, it was announced that greyhound racing would cease after one final 18-day season from April to May 2022.
+The final race was held on May 16, 2022.
 Extensive redevelopments of the racetrack property and the larger Chaplain Schmitt Island are in the works.